-- By 2022, special school provision (for ALN pupils with the most complex needs) will be established in North Powys, with capability to deliver Welsh language support as and when any demand is identified. - In September 2023, new buildings for two existing special schools in Powys are planned to open.
-As part of the planning of these schools, consideration will be given to capacity for Welsh language provision. - A new model for specialist centre service delivery will be developed during 2021 and 2022.
-Demand and supply of Welsh language support will be considered as part of the development of this new model. - By 2022, a Welsh medium cluster nurture programme will be developed at Ysgol Dyffryn y Glowyr to support pupils with behavioural, emotional, and social difficulties.
+- By 2022, special school provision (for ALN pupils with the most complex needs) will be established in North Powys, with capability to deliver Welsh language support as and when any demand is identified. - New buildings for two existing special school in Powys are planned to open in 23/24.
+As part of the planning of these schools, capacity for Welsh language provision will be included. - A new model for specialist centre service delivery will be developed during 2023.
+Demand and supply of Welsh language support will be included development of this new model.

+- By 2022, a Welsh medium cluster nurture programme will be developed at Ysgol Dyffryn y Glowyr to support pupils with behavioural, emotional, and social difficulties. - Welsh speaking KS2 teachers will be appointed at the Pupil Referral Units (PRU) in Brecon and Newtown.